 In addition to reusing the Database connection, you can also reuse the FTP connection from Module 1.
 In this step, you use the same connection to the SFTP training server, but configure a separate Write activity:

-- From the component palette's Connectivity tab under the Endpoints filter, click the "SFTP" connection you created in Module 1 to show associated activities below it:
+From the component palette's Connectivity tab under the Endpoints filter, click the "SFTP" connection you created in Module 1 to show the connection's activity types:

-- Drag an FTP Write activity to the right of the Database Query activity within the operation on the design canvas.
+Drag an FTP Write activity type to a component drop zone on the right of the Database Query activity within the operation on the design canvas.

 - Name: "XML SFTP"